pyinstaller/pyinstaller/doc/usage.rst

 ---------------------------------------

-If you need to distribute your application for more than one OS, for example both Windows and Mac OS X, you must install |PyInstaller|
+If you need to distribute your application for more than one OS, for example both Windows and macOS, you must install |PyInstaller|
 on each platform and bundle your app separately on each.

 You can do this from a single machine using virtualization.